-The dental nurse confirmed that hand hygiene is included in the induction programme and that hand hygiene training is updated periodically.
+The dental nurse confirmed that hand hygiene is included in the induction programme and that hand hygiene training forms part of the ongoing infection prevention and control training.

-Discussion with the dental nurse confirmed that hand hygiene is performed before and after each patient contact and at appropriate intervals.
+The dental nurse confirmed during discussion that hand hygiene is performed before and after each patient contact and at appropriate intervals.
 Observations made evidenced that clinical staff had short clean nails and jewellery such as wrist watches and stoned rings were not worn in keeping with good practice.

 Dedicated hand washing basins are available in the dental surgeries and the decontamination room and adequate supplies of liquid soap, paper towels and disinfectant rub/gel were available.
 The dental nurse confirmed that nail brushes and bar soap are not used in the hand hygiene process in keeping with good practice.

-The inspector observed that laminated posters promoting hand hygiene were on display in dental surgeries, the decontamination room and toilet facilities.
+Laminated posters promoting hand hygiene were on display in dental surgeries, the decontamination room and toilet facilities.

-Provider's overall assessment of the dental practice's compliance level against the standard assessed No rating given Inspector's overall assessment of the dental practice's compliance level against the standard assessed Compliant
+Provider's overall assessment of the dental practice's compliance level against the standard assessed Compliant Inspector's overall assessment of the dental practice's compliance level against the standard assessed Compliant